Zeesastrous/TF2-Script-Collection/README.md

 I still highly recommend that you **tweak these values to whatever you feel best comfortable with.** These values are what I feel most comfortable with while playing.
 If you believe you're consistently performing well with your current values, then don't bother tweaking them.

 ### Why .0181 for hitscan?
 Why not .015?
 `cl_interp .015` is optimal for LAN play for both hitscan and projectiles.
 However, I tend to notice while playing Sniper that the hitbox doesn't actually match the model, the hitbox being moved a bit forward from the model during movement.
-Animations seem to break much more consistently.
-Nudging these values to .0181 seems to correct these mistakes.
+Animations also break much more consistently with that setting.
+I've experimented with these values for a long time and come to the conclusion that .0181 is the sweet spot to correct these mistakes while being as low as possible.

 In general, **Higher interp values results in the actual hitbox being more distanced from the player's model.**.
 In my personal experience, the hitbox seems to lag behind the higher the value, however there are videos clearly showing the model being behind the hitbox.